pickerel/owl/README.md

 ### Features

-* Constructor/initializers
+* Constructor/initializers via init() method of class (or custom per-instance callbacks)
 * Classes for display objects, as well as non-display objects.
-* Fast creation of new object instances from specified parent class.
+* Fast creation of new object instances from specified parent class.ß
 * Create metamethods for objects easily with property callbacks.
 * Familiar OOP methods: is_a(), kind_of(), instance_of()
 * Private class data via .private table of class.